-Kim An-shil joined the church when I was at the Sucheong-dong church in Pusan.
-Deacon Oh Yeong-choon brought her in.
-After she listened to the principles and joined, she had the pikareum return ritual with Sun Myung Moon.
-She was the very person, together with Lee Duk-sam, who eagerly witnessed to Eu Hyo-won and others.
+Kim An-shil joined the church when I was at the Sucheong-dong church in Busan.
+Deaconess Oh Yeong-choon brought her in.
+After she listened to the principles Sun Myung Moon told her and joined, she had the pikareum return ritual with him.
+She was the very person, together with Lee Deuk-sam, who eagerly witnessed to Eu Hyo-won and others.

-Kim An-shil was a daughter-in-law of Jang Ri-wook.
-Her husband was a doctor studying for his Ph.D in the United States.
-Since her husband was studying abroad, she was living with her children and mother-in-law.
-Meanwhile, she started going to the church regularly.
+Kim An-shil was the wife of Jang Ri-wook.
+Her husband was a doctor, but he went to the United States for his doctorate.
+While her husband was studying abroad, she lived with her mother-in-law, together with their sons.
+Meanwhile, she started going to the church enthusiastically.
 Kim An-shil loved Sun Myung Moon the most.

-Sun Myung Moon liked the young An-shil, so I was in charge of writing a letter and giving it to her every time I left Seoul and went to Pusan.
+The young An-shil was Sun Myung Moon’s favorite, so I was in charge of delivering his letters to her every time I traveled from Seoul to Busan.

 She is now old, and Sun Myung Moon does not care about her one bit.
-She cannot just go back to her husband, so she lives in a single rented room and gives piano lessons and specializes in arranged marriages.
-She lives a lonely life.
+She cannot go back to her husband, so she lives alone in her rented room and gives piano lessons [and specializes in arranged marriages (in the Korean text)].
+She barely makes a living.

 Eu Shin-hee 157